Learn more about treatment options for aging skin.

 Visit “Find a dermatologic surgeon” and choose “Liposuction”

 from the dropdown menu.
-In 2011, ASDS doctors performed nearly 17,000 liposuction
+In 2011, ASDS dermatologists performed nearly 17,000 liposuction

 procedures.
-Because ASDS doctors are trained in a variety of the best and
+Because ASDS dermatologists are trained in a variety of the best and

 latest techniques, they are the most qualified to evaluate and select the best